HemulGM/Panorama3DFMX/README.md

 - Android
 - iOS
 - MacOS
+- Linux

 Written in Delphi, no additional Librarys needed.

-Exe-Demo and Example-Images included.
+Example-Images included.

-Enjoy the Power of Firemonkey!
+Enjoy the Power of FMX!